-What can you say about your time as Pandora in The Secret Diary of Adrian Mole Aged 13 3/4 the Musical?
+Can you tell us about your time as Pandora Braithwaite in The Secret Diary of Adrian Mole the Musical at the Ambassadors Theatre in the West End?

-How was it working with the writers – Jake Brunger and Pippa Cleary – and director – Luke Sheppard?
+How did you find the experience working with Jake Brunger (book and lyrics), Pippa Cleary (music and lyrics) and director Luke Sheppard?

 I am so inspired by Jake and Pippa and what they have achieved.
 It was so warming to hear the history behind bringing Adrian Mole to the West End and how the vision of Sue Townsend was incorporated to the production before she sadly passed away.
 I learnt so much from the direction of Luke Sheppard and Simon Kane, who both really helped me bring Pandora to life.
 All the creatives, cast and crew were really amazing to work with.